top of page

 Cristina's & Theresa's Work Together

 Cristina and Theresa's collaborative work melds the fields of multilingual education and special education into a framework for culturally and linguistically responsive practice for educators and practitioners in schools.
-Their solution-seeking process is featured in Special Education Considerations for English Language Learners: Delivering a Continuum of Services (2013, 2021).
-They have most recently collaborated on a volume in the Oxford University Press Key Concept Series for Language Learners, Focus on Special Educational Needs (2018).
+Their solution-seeking process is featured in Special Education Considerations for English Language Learners: Delivering a Continuum of Services , 2023 (3rd Ed).
+They have collaborated on a volume in the Oxford University Press Key Concept Series for Language Learners, Focus on Special Educational Needs (2018) as well as: Welcoming Bilingual Learners with Disabilities into Dual Language Programs with Fred Genesee and John Hilliard (2022), and a chapter in ¡QUE BUENO!
+A History of Advocacy and Care for Culturally and Linguistically Diverse Education (2023).

 bottom of page